Mapping the prevalence of cancer risk factors at the small area level in Australia

 \subsubsection{External validation}

 External validation was performed by comparing the estimates to those from the SHAA at the PHA level and the overall trends observed in the modelled results with the general findings from other Australian health surveys conducted on specific sub-populations, such as states \cite{RN631} or First Nations Australians \cite{RN628}.
-It was not possible to match our definitions and age subset to those from the external data.
-Thus, comparisons were general in nature, assuming that general trends in risk factor prevalence would be evident.

-The graphical summary presented in Section A of the Additional File provides an overview of the broader associations between the prevalence of cancer risk factors, the SES index, and remoteness.
-The figure summarises the trends available from published reports and/or digital platforms ranging across six selected Australian health surveys.

-Due to the scope of the 2017-18 National Health Survey (NHS) \cite{RN508}, internal validation would not have been valid for very remote SA2s and those in the Northern Territory (n = 103) (see Section D.3 of the Additional File).
-Although these SA2s only accounted for approximately 1.5\% of the 2017-2018 adult population, they were of particular interest in this work since no estimates currently exist for many of these very remote areas.
-Therefore, although external validation affirmed the validity and reliability of our estimates in general, it was particularly helpful in assessing the credibility of estimates for areas that could not be benchmarked.
+Although this validation affirmed the validity and reliability of our estimates in general, it was particularly helpful in assessing the credibility of estimates for areas that could not be benchmarked.